 However, any kind of learning can quickly go off-course without clear direction as to where new skills should be applied, which is why strong leadership is crucial to successfully leveraging capability and competence.
 At Salesforce, for example, we’ve embedded a yearly V2MOM process (which stands for Vision, Values, Methods, Obstacles and Measures), launched by a company-wide kick-off by CEO Marc Benioff.
 This is an opportunity to intentionally cascade and align the things we want to focus on, individually, as teams and across the company, to truly create value.

 On the customer side, Standard Bank is at the forefront of training people for the value they can add to clients, rather than training for training’s sake.
-Recently, they’ve undertaken a step change in using technology to connect more deeply with their clients, and serve them more efficiently.
+Recently, they’ve undertaken a step change in using technology to connect more deeply with their clients and serve them more efficiently.
 To this end, the bank has supported 20,000 employees to become Salesforce Rangers (the highest rank you can achieve on Trailhead) in record time.

 Implicit within Margaret’s quote above is Standard Bank’s intentionality in creating the right culture, ensuring every single person involved is along for the ride and open to learning.
 This bodes well for its success.

-Unfortunately, when I’ve seen digital change management programmes go awry in the past, it’s been because the focus has been on building the technology in time for a ‘go-live’ date, and forgetting to engage all the different teams of stakeholders needed from the start.
+Unfortunately, when I’ve seen digital change management programmes go awry in the past, it’s been because the focus has been on building the technology in time for a ‘go-live’ date and forgetting to engage all the different teams of stakeholders needed from the start.
 As I said in the second part of this blog, the real stars in business transformation are always the people.

 On this point, I recently read a book called ‘Turn the Ship Around!’ by US submarine commander Captain David Marquet.
 Early in my career, I spent some time in the Royal Navy, so his ethos on workplace culture really resonated with me.
-He imagines a workplace where everyone engages and contributes their full intellectual capacity, a place where people are healthier and happier because they have more control over their work, a place where everyone is a leader.
+He imagines a workplace where everyone engages and contributes their full intellectual capacity, a place where people are healthier and happier because they have more control over their work and a place where everyone is a leader.
 A place where people feel valued and proud to be part of something bigger than themselves.

 In other words, a place where everyone can unlock their potential.
 To me, this is the epitome of culture by design.

-I’m happy to report that Salesforce has this intentional culture, which rests on five shared values - trust, customer success, innovation, equality, sustainability.
+I’m happy to report that Salesforce has this intentional culture, which rests on five shared values – trust, customer success, innovation, equality, and sustainability.
 But it goes deeper than that.
 For example, those values translate into our integrated philanthropic approach called the 1-1-1 operating model, which is how Salesforce gives back 1% of our time, 1% of our equity and 1% of our product to help organisations that need it.
-And because this in built into the company’s operating model there is in built resilience to weather changes in the business and environment.
-We also invite others to commit their product, time and resource in the same way to support integrating philanthropy into their business from an early stage, via Pledge 1%.
+And because this is built into the company’s operating model there is built resilience to weather changes in the business and environment.
+We also invite others to commit their product, time and resources in the same way to support integrating philanthropy into their business from an early stage, via Pledge 1%.